ansible-collections/cloud-content-handbook/GUIDELINES/coding_guidelines.md

 - Leverage Python's built-in functions and standard libraries whenever suitable to reduce code verbosity and improve efficiency.
 - Do NOT use wildcards (*) for importing other python modules; instead, list the function(s) you are importing
 - Modules should be imported from trusted sources, and preferably limited to those that are actively maintained.
 - Always return useful data, even when there is no change.
-Provide relevant information n the form of a log message or data to the caller.
+Provide relevant information in the form of a log message or data to the caller.
 This practice can enhance the usability and clarity of the code.
 - Use Python type hints to document variable types.
 Type hints are supported in Python 3.5 and greater.
     - At least annotate your public functions
     - Annotate code that is prone to type-related errors